-Proposed Building Performance: the annual energy use of the Proposed Design, expressed in the units of energy cost or alternate units if EPA guidance approves them for use.
+Proposed Building Performance: the annual energy cost use of the calculated for a Proposed Design, expressed in the units of energy cost or alternate units if EPA guidance approves them for use.

-Proposed Design: a computer representation of the actual proposed building design or portion thereof used as the basis for calculating the design energy consumption.
+Proposed Design: a computer representation of the actual proposed building design or portion thereof used as the basis for calculating the design energy consumption-and costs.

 residential: spaces in buildings used primarily for living and sleeping.
-Residential spaces include, but are not limited to, dwelling units or sleeping units.
-This may include skilled nursing or assisted living units, when present in a building eligible for certification.
+Residential spaces include, but are not limited to, dwelling units.